stridera/stridera/README.md

 ## In this realm, you can see my tinkering.
 About me:

-- I'm currently searching for a Robotics position.
+- I'm currently a Quantum Engineer (Digital Signal Processing Engineer) for ([ionq](https://ionq.com/)).
-- I am a moderator for [/r/fantasy](https://www.reddit.com/r/fantasy/) and am working on new things for the site.
 - I'm a god (Admin) for the text based game [Fierymud](https://www.fierymud.org) and am working on a rewrite of the engine.
 - I'm a general hacker, builder, maker.
 I love to build new things.
 - I'm an emergency responder.
 I'm a licensed EMT and work with the San Mateo Sheriff Department doing Marine, Underwater, and Cliff search and rescue.
+- I am a moderator for [/r/fantasy](https://www.reddit.com/r/fantasy/) and am working on new things for the site.
 - I enjoy to write in the very limited spare time I have and hope to publish a fantasy novel someday.

 ### Current Personal Project